 - When there are flexible working options, include the details in the description

-When writing effective job descriptions, it is important to include enough detail so that candidates have a clear understanding of the requirements and responsibilities.
+A job description should be detailed enough to allow candidates to determine if they’re qualified for the position.
+It should also communicate important details about your company — its culture and the benefits it provides employees.
 In general, we’ve found that the optimal job length is around 1,400 characters.
 The reason for this is that more candidates view job postings through a mobile device and this provides enough room to adequately describe the role while maintaining readability across multiple device types.

 We’ve broken this down into 3 main components, with the primary focus being to set and manage candidate expectations as early as possible during the hiring process:

 Open with a paragraph that clearly describes the role and how it relates to the company.
 It can also be helpful to provide a brief description of the company culture or industry with an explanation as to why the role being offered is essential.
-Don’t be afraid to front-load important information about the job’s requirements and benefits to deter unsuitable candidates from applying, providing examples of day to day activities and define what success in the role will look like..
-More details about each can be further provided in subsequent sections shown below.
+Don’t be afraid to front-load important information about the job’s requirements and benefits to deter unsuitable candidates from applying, providing examples of day to day activities and define what success in the role will look like.

 The aim is to have enough detail that most viewers of the posting will be able to ‘self qualify’ and apply only if they feel suitable.
-Highlight the skills a candidate needs to demonstrate in order to be successful in the role rather than focus on the exact qualifications they need to possess unless industry-specific accreditation is required.
+Highlight the skills, education, certification or years of experience a candidate needs to demonstrate in order to be successful in the role.

 Be inclusive through the use of gender-neutral language to appeal to a larger audience.
 Substituting words like ‘competitive’ with ‘goal-oriented’ would be an example on which a more masculine term is substituted with a gender-neutral one.